 But sometimes, it’s just a behavioral problem.
 If this is the case, you’ll need to take action quickly and determine what’s causing the behavioral change.
 For homes with multiple cats, it could be something as simple as competition over the litter box.
 Remember, you should always have enough litter boxes for each cat in the house, plus, one additional.
 So, for homes with three cats, four litter boxes should be available.

-How to Get Cat Pee Smell Out of a Couch: Five Solutions
+How to Get Cat Pee Smell Out of a Couch (5 Solutions)

 Although cat urine is a strong odor, there are several easy ways to remove it from your couch.
 These methods are safe for your upholstery but tough on smells.
 You probably have everything you need for some of these methods right now.

-Pet owners often prefer natural solutions rather than introducing harmful chemicals to their pets’ environment.
+Pet owners sometimes prefer natural solutions rather than purchasing cleaners.
 Vinegar is a safe and natural cleaner that has excellent odor-eliminating characteristics.
 The reason vinegar is successful against cat urine is that it helps kill off the bacteria that are causing the foul odors, rather than just trying to mask the smell.

 Mix together three parts warm water to one part white vinegar and pour it on the pee stain.
 After letting it sit for 10-15 minutes, you can dry the area with rags, paper towels, or a wet vac.
 You may need to repeat the process several times for maximum effectiveness.